Mountain bike national championships round-up

 The respective British and US Mountain Bike National Championships took place over the weekend.

 Ae Forest in Scotland hosted the UK downhill championships, where Steve Peat and Jess Stone took the honours in the men’s and women’s senior races.
-Meanwhile, in the cross country races at Pippingford,
+Meanwhile, in the cross country races at Pippingford, East Sussex, Liam Killeen and Annie Last won the men’s and women’s cross-country events.

 Peat won his ninth national title, finishing ahead of Gee Atherton (Commencal) and fellow Santa Cruz Syndicate rider Josh Bryceland.
 The course was affected throughout the whole of race day by constant rain, but nobody could match the time set by Peat, despite having ridden with a badly cut arm.

-Liam Killeen and Oli Beckingsale (Giant Racing) fought a close race at the cross-country national championships at Pippingford,
+Liam Killeen and Oli Beckingsale (Giant Racing) fought a close race at the cross-country national championships at Pippingford, East Sussex, but a mechanical problem put paid to Beckingsale’s hopes of a win after his chain snapped and he lost five minutes.

 Despite dropping down the field, Beckingsale finished second ahead of Hope Factory Racing’s Paul Oldham.